nguyer/bedrock-server/README.md

         ]
         ```
     4. Configure the `ops.json` and add the operators (I don't know the syntax yet).
+    5. TODO: `permissions.json`
-    5. In case you want your already existing world, put it into the worlds folder and adjust the name in the `server.properties`.
+    6. In case you want your already existing world, put it into the worlds folder and adjust the name in the `server.properties`.
 2. Start the Docker container:
 ```bash
 docker run -d --name=minecraft\